 Your binoculars represent a significant investment — and you want a pair that is going to serve you well for many years.
 One useful guide to the longevity of a pair of binoculars is the type of warranty offered by the manufacturer.
 While not infallible, this at least gives you a steer on the manufacturer’s confidence in the quality of their product.

-The Vortex Optics VIP Warranty is an example of this — and is one of the most comprehensive binocular warranties available today.
+The Hawke Optics Lifetime Warranty is an example of this — and is one of the most comprehensive binocular warranties available today.

 12. Try before you buy

-It’s not always possible to try all of the binoculars on your short-list before you make a decision.
-In many places high quality optics retailers are thin on the ground, so finding somewhere that stocks the models you’re interested in can be a challenge.
-That said there really is no substitute for experiencing the different views, handling and features of a range of different binoculars to give you a “feel” for which options suit you best.
+It’s not always possible to try all the binoculars on your short-list before you make a decision.
+In many places, high-quality optics retailers are thin on the ground, so finding somewhere that stocks the models you’re interested in can be a challenge.
+That said, there really is no substitute for experiencing the different views, handling and features of a range of different binoculars to give you a “feel” for which options suit you best.

 Here are some suggestions on ways you can get to try different optics out before you buy them:

 - Optics retailers: if you’re lucky enough to live near a major optics retailer, head to the store and try out a range of different binoculars.
 If possible, try to use the binoculars outdoors, rather than under the artificial lights of the store.

 - Shows and events: events like the UK Bird Fair (or something similar near you) have stands from most leading optics manufacturers keen to demonstrate their latest models.
 They are the perfect place to use a wide range of different optics outdoors in field conditions.

 - Trips and outings: attend outings, trips and guided walks organised by your local bird club or wildlife group, and ask other people if you can try out their binoculars.
 Most people are more than happy to oblige, and you can get a good idea of how different models at different price-points perform in the field.